How Dog-Friendly Is Your City?

 Take Your Puppies to the Beaches

 San Diego doesn’t have just one dog beach—it has eight to choose from!
 The dogs love it and live quite a life having so many places they can socialize and get wet.
 Many of the dog-friendly beaches are off leash 24/7.
 Here are a few San Diego beaches where your dog can check out the surf:

 - North Beach Dog Run ~ This one is in Coronado.
 This one would be my favorite because I love the North East feel of Coronado.
 It’s quite an amazing military town.

 - Dog Beach ~ This one is Ocean Beach and is very laid back.
 It’s San Diego original Dog Beach.

 - Fiesta Island ~ Located in Mission Bay, this island is surrounded by water and sand dunes.
 Dogs and their owners really can pack their exercise in here and a perk is getting wet too.

-- Buccaneer Beach Park in Oceanside also has amazing breakfast burritos.
+- Buccaneer Beach Park ~ Situated in Oceanside this place also has amazing breakfast burritos.

-If you don’t want to get fido wet, there are over 20 dog parks to choose from.
-There are also hundreds of local dining spots that allow your got leashed to hang out by your feet while you eat.
-If the restaurant has outdoor seating, most likely it is dog friendly.
-Taking your dog to a restaurant lets him/her practice good behavior and meet new people.
+If you don’t want to get Fido wet, there are over 20 dog parks to choose from.
+There are also hundreds of local dining spots that allow your leashed pup to hang out by your feet while you eat.
+If the restaurant has outdoor seating, most likely it is dog-friendly.
+Taking your dog to a restaurant lets him/her practice good behavior and meet new people!